-Creator Mundi offers wholesale Catholic gifts to retailers and gift shops in the United States and Canada.
-Our massive inventory of Catholic gifts includes items such as crosses and crucifixes, liturgical art, and bronze religious art.
-In order to purchase Catholic products from us at wholesale prices, you must first meet our qualifications and sign up for a wholesale account on this website.
+Creator Mundi proudly offers wholesale Catholic gifts to retailers and gift shops in the United States and Canada.
+Our extensive inventory includes such items as crosses and crucifixes, liturgical art, and bronze religious art.
+In order to purchase Catholic gifts at wholesale prices, you must first meet our qualifications and sign up for a wholesale account on this website.

-To be eligible, you must be a retailer who sells merchandise in your online store or at your brick-and-mortar location.
-Each merchant must be registered in his or her state as a retailer and have a tax license to obtain a wholesale account.
+To be eligible for wholesale pricing, you must be a retailer who sells merchandise in your online store or at your brick-and-mortar location.
+Every merchant must be registered in his or her state as a retailer and have a tax license to obtain a wholesale account.
 Individuals must be authorized by the company to conduct business and make tax-free merchandise purchases.
-Meaning that you will be collecting the tax on the items when resold in your store, and later paying the sales tax to the government.

 A credit application must be completed and approved if you wish to be invoiced for your order.
-Upon approval, you may order online by check or be invoiced, but your first order must be pre-paid by credit card or check, and the total must exceed $250.
+Upon approval, you may order online by check or be invoiced.
+However, your first order must be pre-paid by credit card or check, and the total must exceed $250.

 Wholesale Catholic Products For Every Occasion

-Some of the products available at wholesale prices exclusively for retailers include religious gifts for every occasion and specialty items meant specifically for churches.
+Some of the wholesale catholic products available include religious gifts for every occasion, and specialty items meant specifically for churches.
 We also offer custom art designs that can be commissioned specifically for you.
 You can find gifts for special occasions such as sacraments, confirmations, anniversaries, marriages, baptisms, and sympathy gifts.